Anyone else crazy about family board games?

 A storyteller chooses 1 image card and says a short sentence that describes the card.
 Everyone else has to secretly hand in one of their cards that also fits the sentence.
 The story teller places all cards face up and everyone has to guess which card the sentence was originally built from.

 Don’t tell my kids – I think they’re getting this one for Christmas!
 Get it here: Dixit

 Not sure when this game arrived on the scene, but it was new to us until recently.
 My sisters and I played it on our first ever Sister’s Weekend Away.
 Possibly 32 rounds of Code Names.
 It led to hysterical laughter, most often at my expense.

 Players try to get their teammate to guess as many cards as they can using only one-word clues.
 For example, the clue “Cross” might lead to guesses of cards that read, “Fingers”, “Angry” and “Church.”
 This encourages creativity and abstract thinking.
 And a good dose of mind reading if you’re lucky.

 Our kids picked it up quickly and proved they could outwit adult teams with their outside-the-box clues and guesses.
-I can’t recommend this game highly enough.
+Get it here: Code Names

 must-have card games